timofeysie/tiwanaku/README.md

 But we're still in development here, so for now we might want to just use a static service to return a static list.

+To start the entity functionality can be duplicated as cateogries.
+Then we will change it so that the selected category will become the values used to make the entity list call.

 ## Deploying the PWA